 To get at the DVD/CD unit MOLEX, you need to disconnect the ATA cable from the unit first; the MOLEX is behind it and cannot be accessed until the ATA cable is removed.
-While removing the ATA cable, you will discover once again that physical space is really tight inside the Quad's case.
+While removing the ATA cable, you will be reminded once again that physical space is really tight inside the Quad's case.
 You may be able to undo the ATA cable by hand, but you will not be able to deal with the MOLEX behind it in this way - you will need a pair of long handled screw drivers with 90 degree bent tips to do the work.
+See the pliers labeled "Angled Pliers..." in the photo in Section 7.

-Once the ATA cable is out of the way, use those pliers to remove the MOLEX from the DVD/CD drive, attach a splitter cable to it and then reattach one end of the split cable to the DVD/CD unit, powering it once more.
-Feed the "other" side of the splitter cable down and through the gap at the bottom of the PCI Divider plate, bringing a spare MOLEX into the CPU area of the case.
+Once the ATA cable is out of the way, use the pliers to remove the MOLEX from the DVD/CD drive, attach a splitter cable to it and then reattach one end of the split cable to the DVD/CD unit, powering it once more.
+Feed the "other" side of the splitter cable down and through the gap at the bottom of the PCI Divider plate, bringing a spare MOLEX connector into the CPU area of the case.